The Wedding Host and The Master of Ceremonies!

 They should have the skill and talent, but also the polish, personality and attitude to serve in that prestigious position as it can make a huge difference to the outcome of the day.

-A good MC will regularly undertake training in many of the performing arts such as public speaking, acting, comedy, improvisation – skills that expand on their talent and capabilities, in order to make the day smooth and efficient but also fun and fabulous.
+A good MC will regularly undertake training in many of the performing arts such as public speaking, acting, comedy, improvisation – skills that expand on their talent and capabilities, to make the day smooth and efficient but also fun and fabulous.

 But what does all this have to do with a wedding host and what on earth is a wedding host?